Better Lead Policy

 State and Local Examples

-CDC Lead State Programs.
+CDC Lead State Programs

-CDC provides a map of state programs to show which states receive CDC lead funding; each state page includes the amount of the current award and contact information for the state program. [url; CDC]
+The Centers for Disease Control and Prevention (CDC) provides a map of state programs to show which states receive CDC lead funding; each state page includes the amount of the current award and contact information for the state program. [url; CDC]

 Environmental Health Legislation Database